-17. News/Information Release: The Contractor agrees that it will not issue any news releases in connection with either the award of this Contract or any subsequent amendment of or effort under this Contract without first obtaining review and written approval of said news releases from the County through the County's Project Manager.

-County of Orange MA-042-21010747 Health Care Agency Page 15 of 42 Folder No. C029259 18.
-Notices: Any and all notices, requests demands and other communications contemplated, called for, permitted, or required to be given hereunder shall be in writing with a copy provided to the assigned Deputy Purchasing Agent (DPA), except through the course of the parties' project managers' routine exchange of information and cooperation during the terms of the work and services.
+- 16. News/Information Release: Contractor shall not issue any news releases or make any contact with the media in connection with either the award of this Contract or any subsequent amendment of or effort under this Contract.
+Contractor must first obtain review and written consent of said news releases from County through the DPA.
+Any requests for interviews or information received by the media should be referred directly to County.
+Contractor is not authorized to serve as a media spokesperson for County projects without first obtaining permission from County. - 17.
+Notices: Any and all notices, requests, demands and other communications contemplated, called for, permitted, or required to be given hereunder shall be in writing with a copy provided to the assigned Deputy Purchasing Agent (DPA), except through the course of the parties' project managers' routine exchange of information and cooperation during the terms of the work and services.
 Any written communications shall be deemed to have been duly given upon actual in-person delivery, if delivery is by direct hand, or upon delivery on the actual day of receipt or no greater than four (4) calendar days after being mailed by US certified or registered mail, return receipt requested, postage prepaid, whichever occurs first.
 The date of mailing shall count as the first day.
-All communications shall be addressed to the appropriate Party at the address stated herein or such other address as the parties hereto may designate by written notice from time to time in the manner aforesaid.
+All communications shall be addressed to the appropriate party at the address stated herein or such other address as the parties hereto may designate by written notice from time to time in the manner aforesaid.